althea-net/althea-zone/README.md

 ## Starting the chain

+### TEMPORARY PAUSE - THIS GENESIS.JSON WILL NOT WORK.

+The reason is that someone's gentx was bad, and the `gaiad collect-gentxs` command for some reason doesn't check for that.
+We're going to be writing a script to validate all the gentxs and hopefully have a new genesis.json out soon.

 It's pretty simple now.
 Just grab the `genesis.json` file from this repo and put it in `.gaiad/config/genesis.json`

 Now start your validator with: